-Reptiles & Amphibians.− This month, expect to continue hearing southeastern chorus frogs and spring peepers.
+Reptiles & Amphibians.− This month, expect to hear southeastern chorus frogs and spring peepers.
 You might also catch the sharp, repetitive clinking of a northern cricket frog, the musical trill of an American toad, the low-pitched croak of the pickerel frog or the sheep-like bleat of the eastern spadefoot.
 Also, continue to look for breeding salamanders.

 Exotic species – a non-native plant that will grow, but not spread in a given ecosystem

 Invasive species – a non-native species that will spread and cause harm in a given ecosystem

 Native species – a species that historically occurred in a given ecosystem

 Noxious weed – any plant whose presence is detrimental to crops or desirable plants, livestock, land, other property or is injurious to public health (note: can be native)

 Chinese wisteria (Wisteria sinensis)